To me, it just wouldn’t be summer without the Colorado Shakespeare Festival (CSF), held for more than 50 years in Boulder.

-(Picnic tips: If you don’t have time to prepare food, the Festival sells boxed dinners on-site.
+Picnic tip: If you don’t have time to prepare food, the Festival sells boxed dinners, snacks, and beverages, including beer and wine.
+(It’s illegal to drink alcohol on the CU campus except for inside the Shakespeare Gardens).
 And, it’s fun to save dessert for intermission.)

 Over the decades, I’ve seen so many wonderful plays by the Bard; the Festival also produces some non-Shakespeare plays each season, such as 2009’s excellent To Kill a Mockingbird.